-Without guaranteed US protection, Saudi must stand on its own: neither Russia nor China are ready to replace the US.
+Without guaranteed American protection, Saudi must stand on its own: neither Russia nor China are ready to replace the United States.
 This means the regime must act fast to modernize its state and the fastest methods are also the most dramatic ones.

 Saudi Arabia did not have to choose war in Yemen, nor does it have to choose to intervene in Syria, yet they are far too tempting of targets